w-rpg/api-doc/character.md

 ## Responses

 The JSON response of the character API is a dictionary of dictionaries that contain details about a character.
+Any of the fields may return as null.

 |Field|Description|
 |-----|-----------|